Article :

 In our era of rapid change and uncertainty, future preparation has become more crucial than ever.
-This involves not only anticipating and preparing for what may happen, but also actively shaping and creating the future we desire.
+This involves not only anticipating and preparing for what may come, but also actively shaping and creating the future we desire and for the purposes of this post I have distinguished between two futures and then I deal with the emergence of scores and indicators developed by two distinct organizations.

 The future of the prospectivist